 How have we previously decided WHEN it is time to die?
 By default, some dementia patients live for as long as 20 years.
 In contrast, for 70% to 80% of medical ICU patients, the timing of death is determined by when their surrogate decision-makers and their physician decide to withdraw and to withhold all life-sustaining treatments; that is, when they "plug the plugs."
-As noted, most Advanced Dementia patients have "No Plug to Pull."
-Furthermore, as explained below, physicians are not likely to initiate the conversation as to when "that time has come."
-So surrogate decision-makers must know what their loved ones would have wanted, and then to be proactive.
+But most Advanced Dementia patients have "No Plug to Pull."
+Furthermore, physicians are not likely to initiate the conversation as to when "that time has come."
+So surrogate decision-makers must know what their loved ones would have wanted, and then take action.